A 100% online, CAHME-accredited Master of Health Administration.

-The Master of Health Administration program at Scranton consists of 47 credit hours and costs $940 per credit hour.
+The online Master of Health Administration program at Scranton consists of 47 credit hours and costs $965 per credit hour.

 We strive to provide you with an affordable, high-quality education.
-That’s why we’re ranked a Best Value School, Regional Universities North, by U.S. News & World Report for 2020.See Tuition
+That’s why U.S. News & World Report ranked us a Best Value School and one of the top Regional Universities North for 2022.4See Tuition

 Faculty: Staffed With Real-World Leaders